On this page:

 Assistant symphony orchestra conductor

-Meg Robson is an instrumental music teacher with the Department of Education, working in 3 Brisbane high schools.
-She is an experienced conductor of string orchestras and symphony orchestras, and each year, her students participate in school concerts, music festivals and combined school events.
-Meg has been a string orchestra conductor for the Queensland Conservatorium Griffith University’s Young Conservatorium and for the Young Conservatorium’s State Honours Ensemble Program.
-For more than a decade, she was a cello tutor for the annual Great Public Schools Music Showcase and has conducted the symphony orchestra at this event.
-She holds a degree from the Queensland Conservatorium Griffith University and a postgraduate diploma and masters degree from the University of Queensland.
-Meg has experience conducting a wide range of musical styles through her work as a conductor of the CGEN symphony orchestra from 2005 to 2023.
+Meg is an instrumental music teacher with the Department of Education, working in two Brisbane high schools.
+She is an experienced conductor of string orchestras and symphony orchestras and each year her students participate in school concerts, music festivals and combined school events.
+Meg has been a string orchestra conductor for the Queensland Conservatorium Griffith University's Young Conservatorium and for the Young Conservatorium's State Honours Ensemble Program.
+For more than a decade she was a cello tutor for the annual Great Public Schools Music Showcase and has conducted the symphony orchestra at this event.
+She holds a degree from the Queensland Conservatorium Griffith University and a postgraduate diploma and master's degree from The University of Queensland.
+Meg enjoys conducting a wide range of musical styles through her work as a conductor of the CGEN symphony orchestra since 2005.

 Alison Rogers